zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.

+## Interview Questions
 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Can you explain your data model, data schema to me?
 2. Can you explain how you connected your API to a database?
-3. Can you explain the flow of data from client through the backend system and back to the client?
+3. Can you explain the flow of data from the client through the backend system and back to the client?
 4. How did you handle querying in your application: custom querying vs JPA Querying?

 ## Instructions